microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-connection.md

 There are a few requirements for this:

 - We need 2 instances of the application running at the same time.
 Unfortunately the Unity Editor cannot be opened twice with the same project.
 As a workaround, we can build and deploy the app on a device, even locally on the developer machine.
 Alternatively, we can use a second computer running another instance of the Unity Editor with an exact copy of this Unity project.
 The later is easier because we can still modify the project.
 - The `NodeDssSignaler` component needs to be configured to know which remote peer to expect.
 This is due to the fact that this is a simple, easy, and **not production-ready** solution which does not offer any functionality to discover and select a remote peer.
 Instead it uses strings to identify the two peers.
-We can chose any two different string.
+We can chose any two different strings.

 ## Configuring the `NodeDssSignaler`